-The Solarflare ef_vi SDK is available for Linux platforms only and supports solely Solarflare network cards.
-To simplify the development process for users, the CME Market Data Handler SDK exposes the OnixS::CME::MDH::SolarflareFeedEngine and related classes for all platforms.
-However, instance creation will fail at runtime on platforms where the corresponding functionality is not supported.
+- The Solarflare ef_vi API is available only for Solarflare network cards on Linux.
+To simplify the development process, the SDK exposes the OnixS::CME::MDH::SolarflareFeedEngine and related classes for all platforms.
+However, the instance creation will fail at runtime on platforms where the corresponding functionality is not supported.

 Configuring consists of two steps.